Where is Long Beach?

 The Long Beach Aquarium of the Pacific is home to only two whales... full-scale replicas of the world’s largest mammal, the Blue Whale, which hang in the Aquarium’s main hall.
 Although the Aquarium is currently not home to live whales or dolphins, over 12,000 other marine animals do call it home.
 Its residents include seals, sea lions, bat rays, sharks, bass, sea dragons, and much, much more.
-Don’t miss the new exhibit at the Aquarium, “Lorikeets”, which will feed right out of your hand!
+Don’t miss the “Lorikeets” exhibit where these birds will feed right out of your hand!

 It’s true that several people have claimed to encounter strange and unusual sites while on the Queen Mary.
 With almost seventy years of history as a luxury liner, WWII troop-ship, and now hotel and attraction, the Queen Mary has several stories within her steel walls.
 It has been told that wet footprints are commonly found near what was once used as the first class swimming pool.
 Odd because that pool has been dry for decades.
 There is also the occasional sighting of a long-ago worker who was crushed in one of the Queen Mary’s watertight doors.
 Fact or fable?
 Explore the Queen Mary and decide for yourself.

 What is the large white dome that is located next to the Queen Mary?